 I.4.b.
-Key Strategic Challenges for 2011-2012:
+Key Strategic Challenges for 2012-2013:

-- 1) Maintain excellence in programs, focus on efficiency and set groundwork for even better programs as economy turns around.
-Transition to full-use SCEIS finance & personnel computer: early implementation of system has been problematic with dropped reports, late payment to vendors, transactions and lower efficiency until time allows base loading and efficient usage.
-SCEIS effectiveness in 2011-2012 has improved with system revisions & experience.
-Once transition is complete, we hope and expect improved efficiency through this system. - 2.
-Facilities are now complete.
-In addition, planned expansion of the student body to fully utilize the capital investment is underway.
-During 2011-2012, thanks to new funding by the General Assembly, we hired a truly outstanding cadre of new faculty and staff, with superior participation among minorities and Ph.D.s In August 2012, we admitted a 68% larger junior class, conforming to the plan established by the General Assembly during the 2010-2011session.
+- 1) Manage Growth Expansion with Quality.
+Campus facilities are now complete and planned expansion of the student body to fully utilize the capital investment is underway.
+During 2012-2013, thanks to new funding by the General Assembly, we hired a truly outstanding cadre of new faculty and staff.
+In August 2012, we admitted a 68% larger junior class, conforming to the plan established by the General Assembly during the 2010-2011session.
 Funding was granted at the end of the 2011-2012 session to support additional growth, to full capacity, for a total 131% increase in students served!
-Our challenge now is to continue the outstanding record of new hiring from the past year, and bring new, highly accomplished faculty to GSSM to allow full growth. - 3.
-Misperception that science and mathematics are not a state education priority that South Carolina's economic future does not rest on a highly sophisticated knowledge economy.
-Also, a misperception that GSSM is a local school, not a statewide resource that helps students from every corner of South Carolina and therefore an institution that deserves statewide support. - I.5 How the accountability report is used to improve organizational performance.
+Our challenge now is to continue the outstanding record of new hiring from the past year, and bring new, highly accomplished faculty to GSSM to support full growth. - 2) Maintain excellence in programs, focus on efficiency and set groundwork for even better programs as economy turns around.
+Transition to full-use SCEIS State Agency computer system, in conjunction with State Department of Education (SDE), GSSM's fiscal agent.
+Early implementation of system has been problematic with dropped reports, late payment to vendors, transactions and lower efficiency until time allows base loading and efficient usage.
+SCEIS effectiveness in 2012-2013 has improved with system revisions & experience.
+Once transition is complete, we hope and expect improved efficiency through this system. - 3) Misperception that science and mathematics are not a state education priority that South Carolina's economic future does not rest on a highly sophisticated knowledge economy.
+Also, a misperception that GSSM is a local school, not a statewide resource that helps students from every corner of South Carolina and therefore an institution that deserves statewide support.

+I.5 How the accountability report is used to improve organizational performance.
 Review and compilation by senior staff requires review of benchmarks/highlights and challenges assumptions about current and future priorities, services, allocation of resources, necessity for measurement and testing validity of data.
-GSSM is currently undertaking a fresh Strategic Planning process to better inform growth efforts.
-The outcomes of this Strategic Planning will be incorporated into programs to include next year's Accountability Report.